lute47lillo/genesis/README.md

     Note: The bash script is modifiable.
 If you do not have access to running sbatch files.
 Then, you can simply change the file to which bloat_jobs.sh file is sending the hyperparameters for the experiment and you could run them.

+  Plots and collection results.

+    In order to collect results.
+Once we have executed all the necessary run for a specific experiment, then we need to go to specific files and get the figures and results used in the paper.

+    Performance
+      - gp_statistics.py will provide the performance results for HBC vs non-HBC.
+      - afpo_results.py will get results provided in the Appendix.
+      - gp_fit_study.py will provide results about offspring rates wrt parents.
+      - semantics_results.py will provide results about SSC and SAC in all forms.

+    Introns
+      1) gp_plotting.py will combine the data and produce the 3x8 plot with population intron ratio, average tree size and diversity over time.
+      2) Then, we need to run bloat_results_2.py in order to merge that data, get some results used in the tables and prepare for plotting.
+      3) The intron 5 subplot Figure with intron ratios and average tree sizes will be obtained after following the previous steps and executing bloat_results_3.py

 For reference, all the experiments are shown below. $ARGS$ Indicate where we need to specify different hyperparameters as they have been explored in the paper.